ElMelchizedek/vBlog/README.md

-# verlBlog
+# vBlog
-verlBlog is a microblogging web application designed to be hosted on Amazon Web Services.
+vBlog is a microblogging web application designed to be hosted on Amazon Web Services.

 ## Technologies
 * Javascript runtime: Bun